simonjones49/mi-shell/README.md

 It is vertical and for now there is no settings panel, everything is done via the config files.
 This may change over time but I am just setting this up for me.

-This started off as project to use https://github.com/doannc2212/quickshell-config instead of the legacy Noctalia.
+This started off as project to use something instead of the legacy Noctalia.

-It ended up becoming an new system which is growing as I get the time.
+It ended up becoming a new system which is growing as I get the time.

 It has pinned apps with chosen icons, the icon lights up when in use and dims when closed.
 Running apps appear below.